EU Pay Transparency Directive Lithuania: 2026 Compliance Guide | PayAlign

 The EU Pay Transparency Directive applies to all Lithuanian employers in both the public and private sectors.
 The Lithuanian transposition produces an unusual scope structure:

-• All employers (any size): mandatory written remuneration system, salary ranges in job ads, salary history ban
+• All employers (any size): mandatory written remuneration system, salary ranges in job ads and a salary history ban

 • 50+ employees: the remuneration system must include specific criteria for wage increases